 Use the on-screen keyboard to enter text in a text field.
+To configure the keyboard settings, touch and hold (comma) > and then select Android keyboard settings.

 Editing Text

 Edit entered text and use menu commands to cut, copy, and paste text within or across applications.
 Some applications do not support editing some or all of the text they display; others may offer their own way to select text.